shajal-kumer/react-expense-tracker/README.md

 # Project Title

-A brief description of what this project does and who it's for
+This repo is the part of my front-end development journey.
+I have practiced this project to see the Traversy Media youtube video.
+In this project a user can track his/her expense and income.

 ## Demo